markbrown4/stupid_flux/readme.md

 ### Stores

-Stores maintain a set of data, listen to dispatched events that tell them they should update their data, and emit a `change` event when they do.
+Stores maintain a set of data, expose public getters, listen to dispatched events that tell them they should update their data, and emit a `change` event when they do.

 ```coffee